Eastern swamp crayfish: Etymology

 The specific name is derived from Latin lacus, referring to the coastal lakes that the species is found in.
 Before it was formally described it was known by the common name "lake yabby".

 Discovery

 Specimens of Gramastacus lacus were first discovered in the Ramsar wetlands of Myall Lakes National Park.
 More specimens were collected as part of the Australian Crayfish Project, starting in 2005.

 Description

 The species reaches a maximum weight of 7 g and a length of 21.32 mm.
 The vast majority of specimens are smaller, with the average weight being around 4 g to 5 g.
-The rostum is long and narrow with a spine at the apex.
+The rostrum is long and narrow with a spine at the apex.
 The abdomen is smooth and unarmored, and thinly covered in stiff setae.
 The tailfan is U-shaped.
 The first cheliped is smooth and distinctly longer than the other legs.
 The species is sexually dimorphic, with males having significantly larger chelae than females while females have broader abdomens.